-Appendix G

-Frequently Asked Questions
+Appendix G Frequently Asked Questions

 - Can I sleep on my side?
-Yes, you may.
+Yes you may.
 The staff will assist you in doing this.
 Please do not do this on your own. - Can I move my legs?
-Yes, although pain may be a limiting factor. - Why do I not want my leg on a pillow at the knee?
-A pillow underneath your knee will allow the leg to suffer additional swelling, pain with standing, and will increase your risk of flexion contracture. - Why is it so hard to move my leg after surgery?
-This is due to Neurologic Inhibition.
-Your knee has suffered trauma and your body wants to protect the area by not wanting you to move it.
-It is also due to the spinal anesthesia and/or nerve blocks you received before surgery. - How much movement did I regain in surgery and how much should I be able to do obtain?
-Full extension to 120-140 degrees of flexion. - Where will I go after I am discharged from the hospital? - You will be discharged directly to your home if you are stable and can: - Sit to Stand by yourself - Get in and out of bed by yourself - Ambulate a safe and comfortable distance (usually 100 feet).
+Yes, although pain will be a limiting factor. - Where will I go after I am discharged from the hospital?
+You will be discharged directly to your home if you are stable and can: - Sit to Stand by yourself - Get in and out of bed by yourself - Ambulate a safe and comfortable distance (usually 100 feet).